niknik3610/niknik3610/README.md

 - Looking to work in Software Engineering

 #### To start, have a look at my pinned repositories.
-I am currently focusing on: Creating battleship, once in ts and once in svelte
+I am currently focusing on: Creating battleship, using Typescript and Rust